 F. GENERAL POLICY

-2. The track management will establish the length, frequency, and administration of all events and programs.
+2.)
+The track management will establish the length, frequency, and administration of all communication, events, and programs.
 The management and officials will determine all finishing positions.
 The decision is final.
 Any complaints, disputes, questions, or problems must be directed to the race director immediately following the event.
 It is the duty of all drivers, car owners, and mechanics to bring to the attention of the officials any unsafe equipment or practices as well as any rule infraction of any car and/or driver.

-3. Over Competitive Driver/car/team in any weekly support division will be required to move up to the next division if instructed by WCIS.
+3.)
+Over Competitive Driver/car/team in any weekly division will be required to move up to the next division if instructed by WCIS.
 Driver/car/team not choosing to ascend to an upper division will not be able to compete in said division until future notice of reinstatement is issued by WCIS Officials.
-Veteran drivers returning to weekly competition from time away from racing, may be able to compete in entry level divisions at the discression of the WCIS Officials.
+Veteran drivers returning to weekly competition from time away from racing, may be able to compete in entry level divisions at the discretion of the WCIS Officials.
 Refer to the respective Over Competitive Rules within each specific division for additional parameters.

 G. RACE TRACK OPERATIONS AND PROCEDURES

-3. SUBSTITUTE DRIVERS must notify race director when registering to enter the facility.
+3.)
+Substitute drivers must notify race director when registering to enter the facility.
 At no time can points be awarded to a team utilizing a substitute driver, if the primary driver is competing at another racing location outside of WCIS during the duration of said event, or day of the event.
-The primary team car must be used to start the heats and feature unless vehicle experienced damage while at said event
+The primary team car must be used to start the heats and feature unless vehicle experienced damage while at said event.

-5. VEHICLE CHANGES The car # must be adequately changed to signify a drivers transition to another vehicle in order to be scored and receive points correctly.
+5.)
+Vehicle Changes – The car number must be adequately changed to signify a drivers transition to another vehicle in order to be scored and receive points correctly.

 6.)
 Any change or substitution requires a tail starting position for first event (heat or feature).
 From the time any car is signed up for an event and until all the cars have been released by the race director following the close of the event, the driver of any car shall be the SOLE spokesperson for that car and shall be responsible for the actions of his pit crew.
 In the event the driver is incapacitated, the chief mechanic/owner, may speak for the car.

 H. STARTER AND FLAG REGULATIONS

-1. OFFICIAL STARTER – All practice and competition activity on the track are under the immediate control of the starters.
+1.)
+Official Starter – All practice and competition activity on the track are under the immediate control of the starters/turn 4 official.
 All competitors shall adhere to their directions.